How Much It Costs to Install Recessed Lighting

 Recessed-lighting kits available at home improvement stores come with a template you can use to mark the location of each light.
 Once the template is stuck to the ceiling, a hole can be made by tracing its outer edge.

 Electricians will be aware of this, but if you tackle the project yourself using standard cans, you'll want to be sure that you have at least 8 inches of clearance above your ceiling before installing your cans.
 You can check for this by drilling a hole in the likely location of the light and then pushing an 8-inch wire through the hole.
-If you don't hit any resistance, you're good to go — but, if you do, then you'll need to use slim-profile cans that require only 4 inches of clearance, which can cost between $15 and $50 each.
+If you don't hit any resistance, you're good to go — but if you do, then you'll need to use slim-profile cans that require only 4 inches of clearance.
+According to Forbes, these can cost between $10 and $150 (CAD 14 and CAD 200) each.

 Once the hole is cut, you'll want to connect the wires from your main panel to the can's electric box.
 Once that's complete, you simply push the can through and pop out the clips embedded on the sides.
 These clips will anchor on the other side of the ceiling and hold the can flush.